holland01/YAQ3R/notes/prog2.md

 given that the code is clearly executing slowly.

 * Assuming no issues are happening, you want to test chrome/firefox on Windows, Mac, Linux.

+### 8/6/17

+**bugfix/any_wall_clip_weirdness**

+Right, so the faces are ordered according to the following criteria:

+type->lightmap->shader->drawSurface_t

+This is only efficient, though, if there's a significant amount of drawSurface_t's packed together in a single bucket list.
+Otherwise, you're still going to get a large frequency of different texture bindings for both lightmaps and normal images.

+Furthermore, these aren't being depth sorted.
+The depth sort should obviously happen relative to the view-transform, for both solids and transparent groups.

+So, a new method needs to be put together.

+For now, forget grouping according to attributes apart from transparency and depth.
+Get rid of the quadruple loop and the crazy hashmap setup.